Indonesia national football team: Home stadium

-During Indonesia's early days as the Dutch East Indies, there was no stadium that could be recognized as a home ground since the national team never played home games in the country.
+During Indonesia's early days as the Dutch East Indies, no stadium could be recognized as a home ground since the national team never played home games in the country.
 The national team at that time played four games at neutral venues and one away game.
 It was only after independence in 1945, the national team used the Ikada Stadium in Jakarta as their home ground.
 The stadium had a capacity of 30,000 spectators and was also used for the National Sports Week in 1951.
 It was the largest stadium in Jakarta until 1962.
 The team used the stadium until 1963 after it was demolished to make way for construction of the National Monument.
 The site is now known as Merdeka Square.

 In 1962, Gelora Bung Karno Stadium was inaugurated as Indonesia's new national stadium ahead of the 1962 Asian Games.
 Located within the Gelora Bung Karno Sports Complex, Gelora, Tanah Abang, Central Jakarta, the stadium has a seating capacity of over 77,193 spectators and is currently the 40th largest association football stadium in the world.
 Indonesia's first match at the stadium was played on 27 August 1962 against Philippines, where Indonesia won the match 6–0.
-Indonesia has used the stadium for almost every major home game, including the 2007 AFC Asian Cup matches.
+Indonesia has used the stadium for many major home games, including the 2007 AFC Asian Cup matches.

 In 2023, Jakarta International Stadium was agreed to be the occasional home for the Indonesian national team, based on the agreement between the Football Association of Indonesia (PSSI) and PT JAKPRO as the developer.
 Located in Tanjung Priok, North Jakarta, the stadium was inaugurated in 2022 and has a capacity of 82,000 spectators, making it the largest stadium in Indonesia and largest football-specific stadium in Asia.
 In addition, Indonesia also uses several stadiums to hold their home matches, such as Gelora Bung Tomo Stadium, Patriot Stadium and Pakansari Stadium.